16 London Museums To Discover At Night In 2024

 The Royal Academy of Arts in London at Night.

-Friday is a regular late-night opening at the Royal Academy of Arts when doors are open until 9pm.
+Friday’s a regular late-night opening at the Royal Academy of Arts when doors remain open until 9pm.
 Enjoy world-class exhibitions as well as free displays of artwork and architecture.
-The Academy’s Shenkman Bar is open until 9pm on Thursdays and Fridays for a post-exhibition tipple.
+José Pizarro shares a taste of Spain with his Royal Academy restaurant and Poster Bar, open until 9pm on Fridays.

-The renowned Summer Exhibition will return from 16th June to 20th August with late-night opening on Fridays.
+The renowned Summer Exhibition will return from 18th June to 18th August with late-night opening on Fridays.
 Look out for special events, workshops and talks held regularly, spanning areas from architecture to storytelling, art curation to art education.
-The first Friday of the month is the time to drop in and draw.

 6. Saatchi Gallery